Nebulius/grav-plugin-static-social-embeds/README.md

 2. Then, click the **Keys and access tokens** tab and at the bottom of the page, click **Create my Access Token**.
 3. Finally, copy the credentials in the configuration file (or in the admin).

-Note that if you use the admin plugin, a file with your configuration, and named static-social-embeds.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.

 ### Customization

 If you want to customize the embeds' HTML code, you can override the `partials/static-social-embeds` templates.
 The template name is the same as the shortcode name (see below), e.g. `toot.html.twig` for Mastodon embeds template.
 Templates context vary for different social networks; checkout built-in templates or shortcode classes to know which variables you can use.

 ## Usage

-The plugin supports static embeds for Twitter, Mastodon and Instagram posts.
-It tries to match original embeds styles, so it's close to the real embeds, wut without any request to the social networks: independence!
+The plugin supports static embeds for Twitter, Mastodon (including Pleroma) and Instagram posts.
+It tries to match original embeds styles, so it's close to the real embeds, but without any request to the social networks: independence!

-Three shortcodes are declared to embed status: `tweet`, `toot` and `instagram`, for respectively Twitter, Mastodon and Instagram.
+Three shortcodes are declared to embed status: `tweet`, `toot` and `instagram`, for respectively Twitter, Mastodon/Pleroma, and Instagram.
 They accept one parameter: the status URL to embed.
 Use them in your articles like this:

 ```markdown
 [tweet="https://twitter.com/INSVideos/status/1013375197984980992"]